- By-laws of the Board of Trustees

 VII.
 Restricted Uses

-Smoking is not permitted in the building.
-Eating is permitted only in the Meeting Room.
+Smoking (including e-cigarettes or “vaping”) is not permitted in the building.
+Eating is permitted only in the Activities Room except during approved Library programs and events.
 Alcoholic beverages are not permitted in the Library.
-If food is served at a program, the group reserving the Meeting room must remove all trash at the end of the program.
+If food is served at a non-library program, the group reserving the Activities Room must remove all trash at the end of the program.

 Policy on the Acceptable Use of Library Computers and the Internet